redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ![node monitoring](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/node-monitoring.png?raw=true)

-**Checker** - a module responsible for data intergtity checking.
-It can check the number of saved data points during last 5 minutes or the timestamp of the latest saved data point.
+**Checker** - a module responsible for data integrity checking.
+It can check the number of saved data points during the last 5 minutes or the timestamp of the latest saved data point.

 Implemented checkers: